xmlsquad/xml-authoring-project/README.md

 * Determine the location of the "origin" Git repository for that client's working directory (ask the account manager).
 * Run `git clone` to get a local copy of the client's working directory
 * Use `cd` to change into the working directory.
-* Run `composer update` to ensure that all the dependent files are installed.

 Now, you should be able to work on the Xml files.